This analysis of Shakeology alternatives is based on data, not opinion. I hope you like graphs.

 Fellow engineer here and let me tell you what……I am obsessed with this article 😂😂.
 So we’ll written and the graphs and analysis was so impressive.
 I am also married to an engineer so I am definitely going to be checking out more of your resources.
 HUGE thank you for providing such an informative analysis on the alternatives.
 Shakeology is so dang expensive, I just had to google and see if there were close alternatives.
 And you guys did above and beyond the research I would have done!
 Mad props and great job.

 Thank you!
 I’m glad you liked our analysis.
 I took way too many hours to crunch the numbers so it’s always nice to hear the graphs help others.
 We hope to see you and your husband on our newsletter!
 Also, in the years since publishing this article, we’ve tried many other shakes.
 It’s hard to beat the taste and nutrition of Shakeology.
 If you stick with it, we recently wrote an article outlining the Shakeology discount options to help you get the best price.
-Our next favorite is Ka’Chava and we just published our in depth review after drinking 30+ bags.
-I hope that helps and keep using your engineer minds to optimize your health and relationship!

 Hi Anellise!
 Thanks for taking the time to write such a kind comment, we really appreciate it!
 Like you, we wanted to figure out our best options and are happy that our guinea-pigging can help you out and others!